scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 3. The CA uses its CA key and the CSR to create the new AS certificate.
 4. The CA sends the AS certificate back to the AS.

+When an AS joins an ISD, the first CSR is sent out of band to one of the CAs as part of the formalities to join the ISD.
+Subsequent certificate renewals may be automated and can leverage the control-plane communication infrastructure.

 # Security Considerations